atongen/gcloud_hosts/README.md

     -b, --backup BACKUP              Path to backup original hosts file to.
 Defaults to FILE with '.bak' extension appended.
         --[no-]dry-run               Dry run, do not modify hosts file.
 Defaults to false --[no-]delete                Delete the project from hosts file.
+Defaults to false --[no-]clear                 Clear all gcloud host entries from hosts file.
 Defaults to false --help                       Show this message
         --version                    Show version
 ```